kjmanzo/TeamCramer/README.md

 # Bangor Savings Charity Rewards

-### Current Weekly Objective (By 3/1)
+### Current Weekly Objective (By 3/22)
-- Get everyone to add their name to the team members section of the readme
+- Jake and Katie research views
-- Get everyone up to part 2 on the django tutorial
+- webdev and infra teams code and make PRs

-### Discussion Points for Next Week
+### Discussion Points for Next Meeting
-- Assign roles with new django understanding
+- Jake and Katie lead View designs
-- Decide what to do over break
+- webdev and infra talk about their PRs
-- Discuss Model and View designs
+- potentially swap a few roles

 ### Team Members